 - Transfer coursework (or dual enrollment credit) equivalent

-- Advanced Placement (AP) or International Baccalaureate (IB) scores that meet with college policy standards.
+- Advanced Placement (AP), International Baccalaureate (IB) and A-Level scores that meet with college policy standards.

 Once these credits have been applied to the student record, they may not be waived or removed.
 In addition, once a student enrolls in a course, successful completion is required (as designated on the course) to continue in the next course in the sequence.

-Students who do not meet the minimum grade required to continue in the sequence should see the policy on repeating courses below.
+Students who do not meet the minimum grade required to continue in the sequence should see the policy on repeating courses above.

 AS&D/EPC November 2013